domkoscielak/aws-cognito-auth-react/README.md

-# AWS Cognito Authentication with React and Amplify
+# AWS Cognito Auth with React and Amplify
-Simple AWS Cognito Authentication Starter React App
+This project is a simple AWS Cognito Authentication Starter React App using AWS Amplify.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).